SaaS Expansion Revenue Calculator

 Usage-Based / Overage Revenue for Infra and API SaaS

 Usage-based SaaS (Snowflake, Datadog, Twilio, Stripe, OpenAI) has a distinctive expansion profile: overage revenue scales with both customer count and per-account consumption.
 A usage based revenue calculator saas multiplies active customers × trigger rate (% of customers hitting overages) × avg monthly overage $.
-Trigger rates of 40–60% are common once billing instrumentation is mature.
+Mature infra and API businesses with well-instrumented billing regularly see a significant share of customers hitting overages once products hit product-market fit — the exact rate varies by commit structure and pricing design.
 Use the Infra / API preset above to see a usage-heavy expansion mix — you'll notice usage dominates the Year-3 NRR even though the other three levers are at stage-median values.

 Land-and-Expand as a Go-to-Market Motion